TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Cloud/Start-B1Export.md

 ```

 ## DESCRIPTION
-This function is used to initiate a BloxOneDDI Export/Backup
+This function is used to initiate an Infoblox Portal Export/Backup

 ## EXAMPLES